 The government has used crime statistics as a measure of police performance.
 This means that if crime goes up the police are criticised and if they go down the police are praised.
 But since there are a large number of crimes that the police cannot be expected to prevent, this approach means that we tend to look for solutions in the wrong places.
 For most types of crimes the police, courts and prisons only step in once the crime has been committed.
 At that stage it is very important for the criminal justice system to work effectively and efficiently.
 But we need to look elsewhere if we want to reduce much of the inter-personal violence in our society in the long term.

 Most murders, assaults and rapes take place between people who know each other and live in the same neighbourhood.
 This kind of violence takes place for a number of reasons including because we accept violence as a normal and reasonable way to solve problems, at home, at school and in neighbourhoods.
 Poor self-esteem and unequal gender-relations make it worse.
 These kinds of crime are rarely premeditated and are often exacerbated by alcohol and other substance abuse.
 In such cases the best the police can do is to react swiftly and professionally.
 The most effective ways of preventing such violence typically do not involve the police, but do require long-term and the detrimental effect of apartheid social engineering on families, schools and neighbourhoods remains stubbornly persistent.
-It is clear that we need to do more, particularly in communities most affected by interpersonal violence to reduce the risk factors for violence, but supporting parents; offering counselling to those affected by violence; ensuring that basic services are delivered and that violence is not accepted as normal.
+It is clear that we need to do more, particularly in communities most affected by interpersonal violence to reduce the risk factors for violence, by supporting parents; offering counselling to those affected by violence; ensuring that basic services are delivered and that violence is not accepted as normal.

 Good policing can have a positive effect on some kinds of crime such as organised crime and robbery.
 This requires the collection and effective use of crime intelligence, strategically targeted patrols, roadblocks, and visible policing along with dedicated investigations to bring perpetrators to court.
 These are some of the crimes that could be reduce by good policing practices:

 - Murders and attempted murders that take place during aggravated robbery or inter-group conflict (such as gang or taxi violence), and vigilantism.
-These type of murders typically make between 35% and 45% of all murders and attempted murders.
+These type of murders typically make up between 35% and 45% of all murders and attempted murders.

 - All kinds of robbery such as street robberies, vehicle and truck hijacking, residential and non-residential robberies.